William Morris (Virginia politician): Military service

-After an increase in hostilities between the Mingo and Shawnee whose chief was Cornstalk, Gov. of Virginia John Murray also known as Lord Dunmore ordered an army of militia to be raised to confront Cornstalk at Point Pleasant.
-William Morris, John Morris and John Jones joined Arbuckle's ranger company who served as scouts and guerillas during the engagement.
-A separate and unrelated William Morris served in Major Haynes company from Bedford County.
-While the commander of the operation was Andrew Lewis, his brother Colonel Charles Lewis, commanding a regiment the southern division composed of men from Augusta, and surrounding counties.
+After an increase in hostilities between the Mingo and Shawnee whose chief was Cornstalk, Lt.
+Governor of Virginia John Murray ordered an army of militia to be raised to confront Cornstalk at Point Pleasant.
+William, John Morris and John Jones joined Capt.
+Arbuckle's ranger company who served at the front.
+Henry Morris would serve in Capt.
+John Lewis's company, the son of Andrew Lewis.
+Leonard would remain at Kelly's post, and would not officially serve in the engagement.
+A separate, unrelated William Morris served in Major Haynes company from Bedford County.
+While the commander of the operation was Andrew Lewis, his brother Colonel Charles Lewis was commanding the southern division composed of men from Augusta, and surrounding counties.
 At the time of the Battle of Point Pleasant in 1774, Andrew Lewis held the rank of colonel but is often regarded as "General" due to his post 1774 military title.

 Capt.
-Arbuckle's company, part of the Botetourt militia.
-His company was composed of noted frontiersman and rangers who had previously served on expeditions in the Kanawha.
-Capt.
-Robert McClanahan's company was also from Botetourt.
+Arbuckle's company was part of the Botetourt militia, who served alongside Capt.
+Robert McClanahan's company.

-In the Battle of Point Pleasant, Col. Charles Lewis, a former member of the House of Burgesses, led the Augusta County regiment into combat after a surprise attack from the natives early in the morning.
+In the Battle of Point Pleasant, Charles Lewis, a former member of the House of Burgesses, led the Augusta County regiment into combat after a surprise attack from the natives early in the morning.
 Tragically, he was mortally wounded early in the fight, while wearing his scarlet jacket, even after he was struck, he waited until a line had been formed before going to be treated.
-Charles Lewis' death was a significant loss, and was a soldier's commander who had been one of the few to have not come from an aristocratic family like the Washington family.
 Matthew Arbuckle's brother, William, married the widow of Capt.
 Robert McClanahan, who also died during the engagement.